joe7575/techage_modpack/techage/manuals/manual_ta3_EN.md

 ### TA3 Distributor

-The function of the TA3 distributor corresponds to that of TA2 with another operating mode.
+The function of the TA3 distributor corresponds to that of TA2.
 The processing power is 12 items every 4 s.

 [ta3_distributor|image]